 Time the seizure.

-Once the seizure has stopped, place your child on a soft surface, lying in the recovery position on her side to keep their airway open.
+Once the seizure has stopped, place your child on a soft surface, lying in the recovery position on their side to keep their airway open.
 Stay with your child and comfort them until they recover.

-When to see your doctor about epileptic seizures
+Does your child need to see a doctor about epileptic seizures?

-It’s important for your child to see a GP or go to a hospital emergency department if:
+It’s important for your child to see a GP or go to a hospital emergency department if your child:

-- your child starts having seizures more often than is usual for him.
+- starts having seizures more often than usual.

 Tests for epilepsy